 Shadow SH NFX-MAC

 Krivo pickups are a collaboration between their designer and the community of players that use them, all of the various models have resulted from player requests, comments and encouragement.
 They implore all their customers to share ideas and constructive input.
 As a Professional musician he has tested every design, He strives to make professional quality pickups for working musicians More and more professionals are using his designs and he will stand behind every product to assure that each Krivo customer is satisfied with their pickup.
 I will make sure you get a pickup you enjoy playing or your money back.
-In General, The humbuckers are more acoustically transparent and bright and the flat top single coil is the closer to the traditional “ Jazz box” Darker “Stimer” sound.
-Made by hand in Oregon USA in small batches, only a limited number produced per month .
+In General, The humbuckers are more acoustically transparent and bright and the flat top single coil is the closest to the traditional “ Jazz box” Darker “Stimer” sound.
+Made by hand in Oregon USA in small batches, only a limited number produced per month.
 These are the thinnest on the market – less than 1/4″ thick Krivo Pickups for Django Gypsy Jazz ( Selmer) Style guitar.
-DJANGOBUCKER humbucking noise free pickup .
+DJANGOBUCKER humbucking noise free pickup.
 The only Humbucking Pickup for Gypsy Jazz Guitar. and Slimmer in Profile than Both “Stimer” And “Peche La Mouche” Models ( only 5/16″ ( 6mm) thick) Hand Wound with vintage Formvar Wire, Mogami cable, Neutrik connector, and Real Maple Wood finish Excellent alternative to traditional “Stimer pickup”.
 These pickups are very responsive to EQ so a wide range of tonal colours are at your disposal, from bright and transparent to thick and coloured.
 Works equally well with a tube amp or Schertler, AER type acoustic amps.
 Uses neodymium magnets for Clarity and Brilliance with strong lows.
 The innovative ”Optimized Microphonics” design Senses Acoustic vibrations from soundboard in addition to string vibrations.
-(This pickup has great string balance, Specialized for use with Argentine type strings, Adjustable poles so you can use ANY strings you like, adjustment wrench included) mounts with non invasive Easily removable putty.
-No modification to instrument, mounts in seconds. fully shielded for noise elimination. less than 1/4″ thick , very lightweight. excellent transparent Acoustic tone.
-Uses regular 1/4″ guitar cord, just plug right in! see video to hear this pickup in action..
-More models Available, Single coil, Blade sensor .integrated volume models on any type for additional cost.
+(This pickup has great string balance, Specialized for use with Argentine type strings, Adjustable poles so you can use ANY strings you like, adjustment wrench included) mounts with non-invasive easily removable putty.
+No modification to the instrument and mounts in seconds. fully shielded for noise elimination. less than 1/4″ thick, very lightweight. excellent transparent Acoustic tone.
+Uses regular 1/4″ guitar cord, just plug right in! see the Video to hear this pickup in action.
+More models Available, Single coil, Blade sensor integrated volume models on any type for an additional cost.